 In 2016, that began to change.
 Over the last 12 months, 3D printing has found a host of new applications, particularly in the medical field.
 For the next 12 months, Formlabs’ David Lakatos told us we can expect more of this innovation.
-We sat down with the 3D printing company’s chief product officer at the 2017 CES show to learn more about what is next for Formlabs and the 3D-printing industry as a whole.
+We sat down with the 3D printing company’s chief product officer at CES to learn more about what is next for Formlabs and the 3D-printing industry as a whole.

 Last year, the Boston-based startup turned its attention not just upon more advanced 3D printers, but also on more advanced materials and software.
 After all, it’s only with these additional innovations, Lakatos pointed out, that 3D-printed objects can be put to further use.
 Formlabs came out with a total of 10 new 3D printing materials, including flexible materials and those that could withstand high temperatures up to 290 degrees Celcius.
 With these new materials came the ability to make brand new objects — specifically, prosthetics.